dangtuanhuy/assembla-to-jira-migration/README.md

 ![](images/assembla-to-jira.png)

 This is by far the best migration toolset around.
-Here are just a few of the many reasons why this version beats out all the others hands down:
+Here are the reasons why this version beats out all others hands down:

 * Fully automated with minimal manual actions
 * Configuration file with various options